rtml-iclr2023/rtml-iclr2023.github.io/cfp.md

 We only consider submissions that haven’t been published in any peer-reviewed venue, including ICLR 2021 conference.
 The workshop is non-archival and will not have any official proceedings.

 Based on the PC’s recommendation, the accepted papers will be allocated either a contributed talk or a poster presentation.
-We will offer a best paper award.
+We will offer a best paper prize and several travel grants (more details are coming soon).